fkallen/gpu-tRNA-mapper/README.md

 ## Software requirements

-* Linux operating system with compatible CUDA Toolkit 12 or newer
+* Linux operating system with compatible CUDA Toolkit 12 or newer.
+CUDA Toolkit 13 cannot be used to compile for Volta and older GPU architectures.
 * C++17 compiler
 * parasail: https://github.com/jeffdaily/parasail - tested with version 2.6.2